 PR positions are almost always with agencies, and we partner with several in the Shanghai area, including large multi-nationals as well as smaller, homegrown outfits.
 If you have a passion for the written word than a PR internship in Shanghai is worth considering.

 Along with China's dozens of agencies, are literally thousands of SMEs (small and medium-size businesses) that need help delivering their product to a foreign audience.
 After all, there are nearly 200,000 foreigners living in Shanghai, so China's market of English-speaking expats is in itself a considerable size.
-And don't forget the many companies who manufacture products in China but who need savvy marketers to craft and distribute a message that resonates with their target market in Europe and Asia.
+And don't forget the many companies who manufacture products in China like air rifles for squirrels but who need savvy marketers to craft and distribute a message that resonates with their target market in Europe and Asia.